Quantum computing for accelerating cross-correlations intensive applications in signal processing: Abstract

 \section{Abstract}

-Cross-correlations are instrumental to all signal processing.
-Despite their importance, up to this date there are no quantum algorithms devoted to them.
-In this article we fill this void providing two quantum algorithms, one for computing and storing cross-correlations, and one for implementing expectation maximization maximum likelihood.
+Despite their importance as subfields of mathematics and engineering, signal and image processing have not received much attention in the field of quantum computation.
+Cross-correlations are instrumental to all the aforementioned fields.
+In this article we help fill this void by providing two quantum algorithms, one for computing and storing cross-correlations, and one for implementing the expectation maximization maximum likelihood algorithm.
 In addition we show that the quantum expectation maximization maximum likelihood algorithm has a quadratic speed-up compared to the classical analog.